ghadishayban/pex/README.md

 ```

 The left hand side of the map is the name of the rule, the right hand side is the definition.
 Any bare symbol inside a definition is a call to that rule.
-Calls are *not* applied with parenthesis.
+Calls are *not* applied with parentheses.
-Parenthesis denote some special behavior.
+Parentheses denote some special behavior.

-Grammars are then compiled, like a java.util.regex.Pattern
+Grammars are then compiled, like a java.util.regex.Pattern.
-The compiled grammar can then be run onn inputs.
+The compiled grammar can then be run upon inputs.

 ### Rule Fundamentals